Superstar Leo

-Superstar Leo is an Irish-bred, British-trained retired champion Thoroughbred racehorse and successful broodmare.
+Superstar Leo (18 March 1998 – June 2024) was an Irish-bred, British-trained champion Thoroughbred racehorse and successful broodmare.
 She was named European Champion Two-Year-Old Filly at the Cartier Racing Awards and was the highest-rated two-year-old filly in the International Classification for 2000.
 In her championship season she won five races and finished second in the other three.
 She failed to win in five starts as a three-year-old and was then retired to stud.
+Superstar Leo died in June 2024, at the age of 26.

 Background

 Superstar Leo, a small ("pint-sized") bay filly, was sired by the sprinter College Chapel out of the mare Council Rock.
 She was bred at the Cheval Court Stud, Coulsdon, Surrey by the eleven-times Champion Jockey Lester Piggott who named her after the cruise ship now known as the Norwegian Spirit.

 College Chapel won the Cork and Orrery Stakes and the Prix Maurice de Gheest in 1993.
 At stud he was not a notable success: he sired the winners of more than two hundred winners, but none at Group One level.
 Apart from Superstar Leo, his best offspring were probably the Greenlands Stakes winner Final Exam and the good handicapper Tolpuddle.
 Council Rock never won a race but apart from Superstar Leo, she produced ten winners from eighteen foals.
 She died of a suspected heart attack at the age of twenty-five.

 The yearling filly was sent to the Tattersalls sales in October 1999 where she was bought in for 3,400 gns by Maureen Haggas (Lester Piggott's daughter and the wife of the trainer William Haggas).
 She was registered as being owned by "The Superstar Leo Partnership", a syndicate including Piggott (50%), Maureen Haggas (17.5%) and others.

 Superstar Leo was trained throughout her career by William Haggas at Newmarket, Suffolk.
 She was ridden in eight of her thirteen races by Michael Hills.